eBay/bascomtask/README.md

 There are several ways to add a TaskRunner:

 * Directly to an Orchestrator
-* To GlobalConfig.getConfig().first/lastInterceptWith(), in which case that same TaskRunner instance will be added to all Orchestrators
+* To GlobalOrchestratorConfig.getConfig().first/lastInterceptWith(), in which case that same TaskRunner instance will be added to all Orchestrators
-* Add an initializer function to GlobalConfig.getConfig().initializeWith() to generate a new TaskRunner instance that will be added to all new Orchestrators
+* Add an initializer function to GlobalOrchestratorConfig.getConfig().initializeWith() to generate a new TaskRunner instance that will be added to all new Orchestrators
 * Using ThreadLocalRunner which, in addition to the previous, stores the TaskRunner using TheadLocal storage for later access